Focusing the Power of MNA on Local Issues & Concerns

 In addition to belonging to a local bargaining unit, as an MNA member you also belong to one of five Regional Councils.
 The Regional Councils provide a structure to allow you and colleagues in your region to become more active and connected at the local level, and to organize around issues of local concern.

-Under the MNA bylaws, the Regional Councils are directed by locally elected boards which comprise four at-large seats as well as designated seats for appointed leaders for each MNA-represented local bargaining unit in the region.
+Under the MNA bylaws, the Regional Councils are directed by locally elected boards that comprise four at-large seats as well as designated seats for appointed leaders for each MNA-represented local bargaining unit in the Region.

-Each Regional Council features an office staffed by an office manager and supported by a Grassroots Political Organizer from the Division of Legislation and Governmental Affairs.
-Regional staff work with volunteers to conduct a number of local activities including:
+Each Regional Council includes an office staffed by an office manager and supported by one of the MNA’s grassroots political organizers from the Division of Legislation and Governmental Affairs.
+Regional staff work with member volunteers to conduct a number of local activities, including:

-• Continuing education programs to support specific needs of the region.
+- Continuing education programs to support the specific needs of the Region.

-• Organizing members for participation in local community activities, i.e. food drives, charitable
+- Organizing members for participation in local community activities such as food drives, charitable

 walks and benefits, community parades, health fairs, etc.

-Your membership in a region is based on your residence.
-The boundaries of the regions are designed to correspond to the state legislature’s Senatorial districts which provides the regions with maximum political clout.
-If you are not sure of your region, contact the membership department at 800.992.2056.
+Your membership in a Region is based on where you live.
+The boundaries of the Regions are designed to correspond to the state Legislature’s senatorial districts, which provide the Regions with maximum political clout.
+If you are not sure of your Region, contact the MNA’s Membership Division at 800.992.2056.